-Mark Aronchick, a litigator and Chair of the firm, graduated with honors in 1974 from the University of Chicago Law School, where he was elected to the Order of the Coif.
+Mark Aronchick, a litigator and founder of the firm, graduated with honors in 1974 from the University of Chicago Law School, where he was elected to the Order of the Coif.
 He received his BA, cum laude, from the University of Pennsylvania in 1971.
 A past Chancellor of the Philadelphia Bar Association, Mark was a member of Mayor William J. Green’s administration and was appointed as the youngest City Solicitor in the history of Philadelphia.

 In 1996, Mark became the first attorney to simultaneously serve as President of the Philadelphia Bar Foundation and Vice Chancellor of the Philadelphia Bar Association.
 Currently, he is a Fellow of the American College of Trial Lawyers (where he has chaired the Committee on the Federal Rules of Evidence), a past member of the Judicial Conduct Board of the Commonwealth of Pennsylvania, and a past member of the attorney Advisory Committee to the United States Court of Appeals for the Third Circuit.

 Mark has been a member of both the Civil Rules Committee of the Supreme Court of Pennsylvania and the Judicial Council of the Commonwealth of Pennsylvania.
 He has also served as a member of the Disciplinary Board of the Supreme Court of Pennsylvania and the Bench-Bar Relations Task Force of the United States Court of Appeals for the Third Circuit.
 He has served as Chair of the City of Philadelphia Board of Ethics.
 He has also served as a federal and state court-appointed arbitrator and mediator and as a Judge Pro Tem of the Court of Common Pleas of Philadelphia County.
 A former Treasurer and member of the Philadelphia Bar Association’s Board of Governors, he has also co-chaired the Philadelphia Bar Association’s Trial Advocacy Course.